 Without a map — An Irish Photo Adventure

-Open to photographers of all levels, this journey is for anyone—professional or enthusiast—who wants to explore Ireland slowly, photograph with intention, and experience the landscape, culture, and people along the way.
+Open to photographers of all levels—professional or enthusiast—who want to explore Ireland slowly, photograph with intention, and experience the landscape, culture, and people along the way.

 Hi, I’m Clare.

 Ireland has always been home to me.
-Although I grew up on Minnesota, I was raised in an Irish household where the accents were strong, the tea kettle was always on, and travel back to Ireland was part of life.
-I remember once when an Irish passport control officer said “welcome home”, it was like he had read my mind.
+Although I grew up in Minnesota, I was raised in an Irish household where the accents were strong, the tea kettle was always on, and travel back to Ireland was part of life.
+I remember once when an Irish passport control officer said “welcome home” — it was like he had read my mind.

 I’ve been traveling back and forth to Ireland for more than fifty years.
-In a former chapter of my life, I owned a small group travel company specializing exclusively in Ireland, exploring nearly every country road and boreen in search of off-the-beaten-path experiences most visitors never find.
+I once owned a small group travel company specializing exclusively in Ireland, exploring nearly every country road and boreen in search of off-the-beaten-path experiences most visitors never find.
 That time shaped how I travel, photograph, and experience the country today.

 What I love most about Ireland is how every journey unfolds differently.
-The people are warm, quick-witted, and generous with their time.
 A simple walk down a bog road might turn into a conversation with a local turf cutter, an impromptu portrait, or time spent watching a sheep farmer train his dog.
-These moments can’t be planned—but they become the memories that last a lifetime.
+These moments can’t be planned — but they become the memories that last.

 Breakfast daily